 However, your bodies creatine stores are constantly affected by things like meat intake, exercise, current muscle mass, and hormone levels.

 Around 95% of your body’s creatine is stored in muscle cells as phosphocreatine, while the rest of it is found in the brain, kidneys, and liver.
 Supplementing with creatine monohydrate or another readily absorbed variation increases the body’s stores of phosphocreatine.
 This stored phosphocreatine helps your body produce more ATP.
 Having more ATP just means your body can perform better during exercise!

 Creatine also enhances several cellular processes that lead to increased muscle mass, strength gain, and faster recovery.

 Creatine supplementation can improve health and athletic performance in many different ways.

 While performing high-intensity exercise, creatine supplements increase phosphocreatine stores in your skeletal muscle.
-The additional stores are used to produce more ATP which increases your capacity for heavy lifting and high intensity exercise.
+The additional stores of creatine supplies energy as those stores are used to produce more ATP which increases your capacity for heavy lifting and high intensity exercise.
 This helps in facilitating muscle gains by:

 - Increasing the amount of total volume that can be completed in a training session, a key factor in muscle growth